 Link connections to visualizers using the Connection Selector on the toolbar of every visualizer.
 Each visualizer processes data and commands for the selected connection.

 Select the connection linked to a visualizer by clicking the arrow to open the Connection Selector drop down.
 Select the connection you wish to use from the list of available connections.
+The buttons let you change the serial connection for other visualizers in one step:

 Click the Connection Selector button to connect and disconnect the serial connection.